sajjad939/ai-aspectra/README.md

-# Vispectra API Backend
+# Visual Analytics Platform

-This is the backend API for Vispectra, a web analysis tool that provides insights on readability, contrast, and saliency of web pages.
+A comprehensive web analysis tool that provides insights on readability, contrast, and saliency of web pages, helping designers and developers create more accessible and effective websites.

-## Features
+## Project Structure

+This project consists of two main components:

+### Frontend (Next.js)
+- Modern UI built with Next.js and Tailwind CSS
+- Real-time analysis results display
+- Interactive visualizations
+- Responsive design for all devices

+### Backend (FastAPI)
 - Screenshot capture of web pages
 - Saliency analysis with heatmap generation
 - Readability scoring (Flesch-Kincaid)